Goal

 A short Christmas tree spread with puts is a three-part strategy involving six puts.
 If there are four strike prices, A, B, C and D, with D being the highest, a short Christmas tree spread with puts is created by selling one put at strike D, skipping strike C, buying three puts at strike B and selling two puts at strike A. All puts have the same expiration date, and the four strike prices are equidistant.

-In the example above, one 110 Put is sold, the 105 strike is skipped, three 100 Puts are purchased, and two 95 Puts are sold.
+In the example below, one 110 Put is sold, the 105 strike is skipped, three 100 Puts are purchased, and two 95 Puts are sold.
 The position is established for a net debit, and both the potential profit and maximum risk are limited.

 Example of short Christmas tree spread with puts